 Tenshinhan (天津飯) is a Chinese-influenced Japanese dish.
 It's made up of a fluffy omelette mixed with imitation crab and shiitake mushrooms served over a mountain of rice and then coated in a thick glossy sweet vinegar sauce.
 It has some similarities to Chinese egg foo yung.

-Although tenshinhan is a popular dish that can be found in any Chinese restaurant across Japan, many Japanese people don't realise that it's not true Chinese food.
+Although tenshinhan is a popular dish found in any Chinese restaurant across Japan, many Japanese people don't realise that it's not authentic Chinese food.
 In reality, it's actually a Japanese creation!

 History of Tenshinhan